The Cradle welcomes prospective adoptive parents of all religious, racial and ethnic backgrounds.

 Prospective adoptive parents must live within one of the six counties in Illinois we serve:

 Timeframes in adoption are difficult to predict and vary from family to family.
-Timeframes will be dependent on the program and country you choose, and we can offer no guaranteed placement date.
+Timeframes will be dependent on the program or country you choose, and we can offer no guaranteed placement date.
 Some of the timing in the process is under your control as an adoptive parent.
-How motivated & available you are, how quickly you get paperwork back to us and how flexible you are in your request for a child all will impact your timeframe in adoption.
+How motivated and available you are, how quickly you get paperwork back to us and how flexible you are in your request for a child all will impact your timeframe in adoption.

 We do not have a minimum income requirement for our adoptive parents.
-We do need assurances that all of our adoptive parents can provide for their child and afford the adoption process.
+We do need assurance that our adoptive parents can provide for their child and afford the adoption process.
 Our expectation is that you have realistically considered the expenses involved in parenting, including things like child care, health care, food, clothing or change of income if one parent stays at home after your child arrives.

 All families will be asked to complete a detailed budget describing their expenses, assets and liabilities.
 We feel this is important because studies show that arguments over the stress of finances are the leading cause of marital strife and we would not want the addition of a child to cause financial hardship.
 If we have a concern about your financial stability, we will talk to you about it as early in the process as we can.

-For less serious offenses, it is important to let your counselor know as early as you can.
+For any offenses, it is important to let your counselor know as early as you can.
 Most of the time it won’t interfere with your adoption, but we will need to ask you to submit a police report and court disposition with a letter of explanation.
 If we have any concerns we’ll talk with you about them as early in the process as possible.